 Renault has done an amazing job reviving an icon.
 Its design is eye-catching, drawing attention like supercars that cost ten times as much.
 It’s perfect for city driving, offering a nippy and fun experience with a top-class infotainment system.

 You can choose between 40 kWh and 52 kWh batteries, providing WLTP driving ranges of 194 and 252 miles, respectively.
-Renault 5 packs a punch that everyone wants in their car.
+Renault 5 packs a punch that everyone wants in their car however it’s not the fastest electric car out there.
 It’s one of the most affordable new EVs and offers great value for your money.
+However, Renault is improving and becoming a more reliable car in the UK.

 What we like: